atmcgrath/template-demo/_projects/timeline.md

 title:  "Timeline"
 category: "templates"
 permalink: /templates/timeline/
+author: Irma Vep

 header:
     teaser: /assets/images/default-3.jpg
-    overlay_image: /assets/images/default-3.jpg  # Putting the path to an image here will add a header image.
+    image: /assets/images/default-3.jpg  # Putting the path to an image here will add a header image.
-    image_description: "Describe your image here" # It is good practice to include an image desription as alt text.
+    alt: "Typewriter keys" # It is good practice to include an image desription as alt text.
     caption: # Put a caption for your image here.
 It will display in the bottom right corner of the image.
     show_overlay_excerpt: false